fisher08/chripy/_posts/2022-11-14-cache-friendly-application.md

 CpuCache.accessfieldby_16  avgt    4  18.702 ±  0.447  ms/op
 CpuCache.baseline          avgt    4  ≈ 10⁻⁶           ms/op
 ```

-Why does it take the same time to multiply every 16th element round as it does to multiply every single element?
+At first glance, it seems counterintuitive that multiplying every 16th element in an array takes roughly the same time as multiplying every single element.
+The second loop performs only a fraction of the operations, so how can the first loop match its speed?
+The answer lies in how the CPU leverages its cache and the significance of using every 16th element.
-The second loop only does a fraction of the work, so how is it possible for the first loop to run at the same speed?
-The answer lies in how the CPU uses the cache and why we use every 16th element.
-On my laptop, I got an L1 data and instruction cache of 32 kB per core, with a cache line size of 64 bytes.
+On my laptop, the L1 data and instruction cache is 32 KB per core, with a cache line size of 64 bytes.
+This means the CPU fetches and processes data in chunks of 64 bytes (16 integers), regardless of whether the program accesses one or all integers in that cache line.
+As a result, both loops effectively access the same amount of data from the cache, leading to comparable execution times.
 ```terminal
 kyryl-rybkin@pc:~$ lscpu | grep "cache"
 L1d cache:                       192 KiB (6 instances)